-- Implementing changes in the conduct of business, including routine partnering activities, with Balfour Beatty Infrastructure, Inc. (BBII), the Electrification design-build contractor and its sub-contractors and suppliers. - Continuing changes within the PCEP organization. - Completion of the FTA Recovery Plan and a similar Remediation Plan for the California High Speed Rail Authority (CHSRA).
-The JPB now plans to submit a final version of its Recovery Plan to the FTA in August 2022. - The PMOC initiated a second Buy America review related to materials used by the JPB and its contractors for the infrastructure elements of the PCEP.
-The JPB has provided additional documentation which has been reviewed by the PMOC.
-The PMOC has provided its comments to the JPB and awaits the JPB's response. - The PMOC will continue to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the current performance of BBII and its subcontractors. - The PMOC received a large volume of additional documents that support the JPB's global settlement with BBII and is continuing its review of these documents.
-The results of this effort will inform the PMOC's opinion on the reliability of the cost and schedule proposals contained in the JPB's Recovery Plan. - The PMOC is resuming its preparation of a modified Readiness for Service Review focused on the initial electrification of Segment 4 and the start of testing and commissioning of the first EMU trainset.
+- Continuing changes within the PCEP organization. - Completion of the FTA Recovery Plan.
+The JPB submitted the final version of its Recovery Plan to the FTA on September 30, 2022. - The PMOC initiated a second Buy America review related to materials used by the JPB and its contractors for the infrastructure elements of the PCEP.
+The PMOC recently held a virtual meeting with the JPB's quality team and a representative of BBII to further clarify the requested documentation.
+The JPB is expected to respond in the near future. - The PMOC will continue to closely monitor the PCEP's schedule, scheduling resources, and schedule management practices, including the current performance of BBII and its sub-contractors. - The PMOC is continuing its review of the JPB's documentation related to its global settlement with BBII.
+The results of this effort will inform the PMOC's opinion on the reliability of the cost and schedule proposals contained in the JPB's Recovery Plan. - The PMOC has resumed preparation of a modified Readiness for Service Review focused on the initial electrification of Segment 4 and the start of testing and commissioning of the first EMU trainset.
 This review is being performed under a Programmatic Task Order.